 Responsibilities consist of the service of legal processes related to criminal or civil proceedings including: appearance tickets, impounding dogs found at large, transporting dogs to the Mohawk and Hudson River Humane Society, notifying the owner of its whereabouts and transporting stray dogs and cats to veterinarians for immediate medical treatment if necessary.

-In 2022, Animal Control Officers answered 2,258 animal control complaints which was a 15% increase from 2021.
+In 2023, Animal Control Officers answered 2,229 animal control complaints which was a 1% decrease from 2022.